MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-sdk-azure-authenticate.md

 to use service principal authentication rather than providing your account credentials.
 The topic,
-[Create an Azure service principal with Node.js](./node-sdk-azure-authenticate-principal.md), explains several techniques for creating a service principal.
+[Create an Azure service principal with Node.js](./node-sdk-azure-authenticate-principal.md), explains various techniques for creating (and using) a service principal.